daboucha/nba-analysis/README.md

 ![This is an image](https://github.com/daboucha/to-be-determined/blob/a6d32efad004fe892e9dc237b41719ccbfcfdbec/NBA_Image.jpeg)

+Our goal with Module 20 First Segment Project Deliverable is to build a foundation for our NBA Anlysis.
+We have definied a purpose, found our data source, outilned our topic and determined our group communication protocols.
+We have started to prepare our data for our analysis, and included our provisional machine learning model and database.

 ## Purpose
 Using NBA data sets, our team will run supervised machine learning to answer whether or not the outcome of a game can be predicted with high accuracy